Los Alamos National Laboratory Plasma Physics Postdoc in Los Alamos, New Mexico

 Ability to collaborate effectively in a team environment

-Notes to Applicants: Applicants must apply online, and must submit a CV, and a comprehensive cover letter describing their qualifications and how they meet the required and desired requirements for the position.
-Please save and attach all documents by your last name and the IRC # listed on the job posting.
+Notes to Applicants: Applicants must apply online, and must submit a CV and a comprehensive cover letter describing their qualifications and how they meet the required and desired (as appropriate) requirements for the position.

 Q Clearance: Applicants selected will be subject to a Federal background investigation and must meet eligibility requirements